MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-insights.md

 ### View and optimize a differentiators analysis

-After completing the analysis, you find details on this insight on **Segments** > **Insights (preview)**.
+After completing the analysis, find details on this insight on **Segments** > **Insights (preview)**.

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="media/segment-differentiators.png" alt-text="Segment differentiator insight details":::

 Select an insight to see the analysis results.
 A differentiator analysis includes two tabs.
 The **Attributes** tab lists profile attributes considered as differentiators.
-The **Measures** tab lists measures considered as differentiators.
+The **Measures** tab lists differentiators.
 Each tab includes the following details:

 - Ranked list of differentiators, sorted by difference score.
 - The **Difference score** for each differentiator.
 The difference score represents the degree of difference of an attribute between two segments.
 The higher the difference score, the more the attributes differ between the two segments.
-Select any of the scores to open the **Difference score** pane with the distributions of values for that attribute across the two compared segments.
+Select a score to open the **Difference score** pane with the distributions of values for that attribute.

 ## Manage segment insights